Please refer to the MHSc FAQ page for an example of how to read the prerequisite charts.

 Overview of Prerequisites

 Applicants are required to complete the stated prerequisite undergraduate university level courses with a final grade of B+ in each course in order to be considered for the MHSc program.
-The prerequisite courses include:
+Prerequisite courses should be completed within the last 10 years.
+They include:

 - Child development (0.5 full course equivalents);